WUSTL-CSE222-FS18/studio-00-tongwu2020/README.md

 ***Q1.
 The above paragraph and this sentence use markdown in a few ways.
 Give a brief description of anything unusual you notice.
 Just enter your description on the lines below:***

+1. "#" is biggest heading
+1. "##" is smaller heading
+1. "1." makes the things in order
+1.  make some words bold and other words italic

 ### Lists

 Create a numbered list of five of your favorite foods in-order from favorite to least favorite in the designated area below.
 Be sure to include at least two things that are made of multiple ingredients.